Tour start → end dates | Price | Enquire |

 Accommodation: Camp Kalagala Falls Tented and Overland Camp

-Route: Lake Nakuru to Jinja
+Route: Nakuru to Jinja

 Meals: Breakfast, Lunch, Dinner